All royalties from the sales of books will go to the Maya Book Project to provide more books to schools in Guatemala.

 CLASP founded the Américas Award in 1993 to encourage and commend authors, illustrators and publishers who produce quality children’s and young adult books that portray Latin America, the Caribbean, or Latinos in the United States, and to provide teachers with recommendations for classroom use.
 CLASP offers up to two annual book awards, together with a commended list of titles.

 About the Author

 Andy Carter is Professor Emeritus of Mathematics at Roosevelt University.
-He is a founding board member of the Resource Center, serves on the Local School Council at the William Ray School, and is Moderator at University Church.
+He is a founding board member of the Resource Center, serves on the Local School Council at the William Ray School.
 He is a master gardener, a guitar player, and an environmental activist.
 In April of 2007 he made his first of five trips to the village of Saq Ja’, Guatemala as a delegation member from University Church.